programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 The alluring but at the same time tricky opportunity of historical simulations therefore is to go between and beyond the actual data we have at our disposal in a formalized way.
 One crucial difference here to epistemologically similar, traditional counterfactual approaches to history is the formalized, systematic and experimental nature of simulations.

 There is also one last important caveat left to be mentioned about definitions of simulation methods: there are a lot, and especially in history the discussion about which is the most suitable is in progress!
-Definitions sometimes depend more on what its goals are (e.g., educational or scientific, see note below), sometimes they try to exclude certain applications of simulations from its definition to avoid some of the epistemological challenges posed by simulations for historical studies [see Scheuermann^7a].
+Definitions sometimes depend more on what its goals are (e.g., educational or scientific, see note below), sometimes they try to exclude certain applications of simulations from its definition to avoid some of the epistemological challenges posed by simulations for historical studies [^7].
 We have opted to present you one of the more open and general definitions of simulation, for clarity's sake and to avoid the epistemological controversies connected to some of those definitions.
 In short, we do believe that 'simulation' is a good general term for the method we are presenting here.

 > Note: So far, we talked about historical simulations as analytical tools for researching history, and this will remain our focus in this lesson.
-However, simulations can also be [didactic tools for interactive and immersive teaching](https://programminghistorian.org/en/lessons/designing-a-timeline-tabletop-simulator), they are sometimes a synonym for more static 3D reconstructions which are used to visualise past spaces[^7], and they are themselves the subject of research[^8].
+However, simulations can also be [didactic tools for interactive and immersive teaching](https://programminghistorian.org/en/lessons/designing-a-timeline-tabletop-simulator), they are sometimes a synonym for more static 3D reconstructions which are used to visualise past spaces[^8], and they are themselves the subject of research[^9].

 Now that you have a general idea of what historical simulations are about theoretically, we need to dive into what a good methodological approach for our case study is.
 We want to model the interactions of individuals - the people sending letters to each other.
 Thus, we need a modeling approach that emphasizes those one-on-one interactions: a so called Agent-based Model.

 ### 1.3: What is Agent-based Modeling?

-Agent-based modeling (sometimes ABM for short) is a simulation method where relations and interactions of individual entities, for example humans, organizations, items, etc., with each other and with their environment are simulated[^9].
+Agent-based modeling (sometimes ABM for short) is a simulation method where relations and interactions of individual entities, for example humans, organizations, items, etc., with each other and with their environment are simulated[^10].

 Ideally, these interactions make some emergent patterns appear, meaning they are not prescribed in the simulation by the researcher, but dynamically arise out of the system.
 In our case, for example, we actively *do not* want to prescribe in the model how the letter network should look in the end.
 We would like to see what shapes of the letter networks emerge dynamically from the letter-sending rules we have set up.
 If the shape differs wildly from what we observe in our data, we know we are probably way off with our hypotheses (or the way we formalized them).